apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

             distcp hdfs://namenodeClusterY:port/pathSrc hdfs://namenodeClusterZ:port/pathDest

-4.  `webhdfs://namenodeClusterX:http_port/foo/bar` and `hftp://namenodeClusterX:http_port/foo/bar`
+4.  `webhdfs://namenodeClusterX:http_port/foo/bar`

-    * These are file system URIs respectively for accessing files via the WebHDFS file system and the HFTP file system.
-Note that WebHDFS and HFTP use the HTTP port of the namenode but not the RPC port.
+    * It is an URI for accessing files via the WebHDFS file system.
+Note that WebHDFS uses the HTTP port of the namenode but not the RPC port.

 5.  `http://namenodeClusterX:http_port/webhdfs/v1/foo/bar` and `http://proxyClusterX:http_port/foo/bar`